Peoria Bankruptcy Lawyer

 Peoria, IL Bankruptcy Infographic

-3 Questions To Ask Your Bankruptcy Lawyer
+4 Questions To Ask Your Bankruptcy Lawyer

 Drowning in debt is never an easy situation, but fortunately, there are laws in the United States that allow individuals and businesses the opportunity to relieve debts.
 This is possible through the federal bankruptcy process.
 Among several chapters that a filer can choose from, Chapter 7 and Chapter 13 are the most common.

-1. Do You Recommend Chapter 7 or Chapter 13, and Why?
+Do You Recommend Chapter 7 or Chapter 13, and Why?

 If you are filing for bankruptcy as an individual, Chapters 7 and 13 are the ones you will likely choose between.
 The route that will be best for you will depend on your unique financial situation.
-This includes a calculation of all of your assets as well as your debts, income and other factors.
-Make sure to ask your bankruptcy lawyer in Peoria, IL, why he or she suggests one chapter over the other, and consider the answer.
+This includes a calculation of all of your assets as well as your debts, income, and other factors.
+Make sure to ask your bankruptcy lawyer why he or she suggests one chapter over the other, and consider the answer.
 If you disagree, ask for another professional’s opinion.

-2. What Is the Total Amount I Can Expect To Pay?
+What Is the Total Amount I Can Expect To Pay?

 Sometimes, it can be difficult to understand the total cost behind legal processes.
-All attorneys charge different rates, and each one usually has his or her own way of calculating fees for each case.
-In addition to lawyer costs, there are also sometimes legal filing fees through the US and state governments that you should consider.
+All attorneys charge different rates, and each one usually has his or her way of calculating fees for each case.
+In addition to attorney costs, there are also sometimes legal filing fees through the US and state governments that you should consider.
 Ask about the total amount you can expect to pay so that you will not run into any surprises.

-3. When Will You File My Case, and When Can I Expect Finalization or Discharge?
+When Will You File My Case, and When Can I Expect Finalization or Discharge?

-Will I Lose EVERYTHING By Filing for Bankruptcy?
+Will I Lose Everything By Filing for Bankruptcy?

+Your lawyer may help you through the worst of your bankruptcy, whether it’s coming up with a restructuring plan or selling off your assets.
 In a perfect world, you would keep what you earned.
 You wouldn’t have to worry about holding on to everything you’ve worked hard to build for yourself, and you wouldn’t have to sell everything off to satisfy creditors.
 Unfortunately, debt can become suffocating, and sometimes the only way out from under a major financial burden is to declare bankruptcy.

 When you declare bankruptcy, you risk losing almost everything.
 The reasons behind your bankruptcy can vary: You might have been unable to continue with work due to an injury, or you might have just lost track of your previous obligations and now need a clean slate.
-Whatever the cause, there’s a chance you’ll have to liquidate some (or most) of your assets – but a bankruptcy lawyer in Peoria, IL can help you keep what matters most.
+Although bankruptcy is not most people’s favorite subject, it can be a helpful process to go through.
+Asking your future lawyer questions like these will help you better understand your situation as you move forward.

 Chapter 7 and Chapter 13 bankruptcy are both used to get out from under debt, but Chapter 13 gives you a chance to work with a mandated payment plan so you can keep what you own.
 Chapter 7 is faster, and gives you a clean slate, but it also involves selling off those hard-earned possessions.

 If you choose to file Chapter 7 bankruptcy, you’ll have to liquidate your assets.
 This means selling off your possessions and investments to satisfy the demands of your creditors.
-While filing Chapter 7 bankruptcy is a quick way to get out from under your debt, it can be painful to part with what you need to sell off: While there is a list of exempt properties you may be hold onto (such as primary residences, wedding rings, and appliances), the list of what can be sold is much longer, and it may shock you.
+While filing Chapter 7 bankruptcy is a quick way to get out from under your debt, it can be painful to part with what you need to sell off: While there is a list of exempt properties you may be holding onto (such as primary residences, wedding rings, and appliances), the list of what can be sold is much longer, and it may shock you.

 When you liquidate assets, pretty much everything is fair game.
 From family heirlooms to vehicles over a certain value, and even that stack of collectible baseball cards in your closet – it’s all worth something, and you might have to sell every last bit.
 While the short-term benefits of getting out from under your financial obligations may seem enticing, the sacrifice is serious and can be a source of personal pain for a long time.